8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] -------- COMPLETED --------
+- [x] started on creating my own pdf me
+- [x] admin - display punch clock values so admin can easily do payroll
+- [x] need to add finance buffer somewhere in admin
 - [ ] dev
 - [x] in loader put const partnerSite = dealer.partnerSite to gain access to calendar site
 - [x] need dashboard to connect to all the dealers dashboards